 Use signal NUM (1...31) for alerting a thread.
 This is needed to make thread_signal/2, and derived Prolog signal handling act immediately when the target thread is blocked on an interruptable system call (e.g., sleep/1, read/write to most devices).
 The default is to use SIGUSR2.
 If NUM is 0 (zero), this handler is not installed.
+See prolog_alert_signal/2 to query or modify this value at runtime.

--tty
+--no-tty